 Androgenic alopecia is an androgen-dependent condition caused by the binding of DHT to the androgen receptor.
 A person predisposed to androgenic alopecia shows high levels of DHT and an increased expression of the androgen receptor.

-Clinical treatment with anti-androgens, whether taken orally or through topical application has been proven to be successful.
-(Trueb, 2002) Among them, the anti-androgen RU58841 seems to be a promising drug that may help people suffering from androgenic alopecia as well as other androgen-dependent diseases.
+Clinical treatment with anti-androgens, whether taken orally or through topical application has been proven to be relatively successful.
+(Trueb, 2002) Among them, the anti-androgen RU58841 seems to be a promising drug that may help people suffering from androgenic alopecia as well as other androgen-related conditions.

 Before analysing the various studies that are linked to RU58841 it is important to mention that this drug hasn’t been approved and there aren’t any trial studies showing its real effects on hair loss.
 It is also still classified just as a chemical, but available for purchase online for research.